-The Leading Harvest Farmland Management Program 2020 is new.
-Leading Harvest is working with the ANSI-National Accreditation Board (ANAB) to develop an accreditation program for certification bodies specific for the Leading Harvest Farmland Management Program 2020.
-Given the desire to begin certifications to the Leading Harvest Farmland Management Standard 2020 as soon as possible and prior to ANAB accreditation procedures being developed, Leading Harvest recognizes certifications conducted by certification bodies that meet the following requirements:
+The Leading Harvest Farmland Management Standard - Pasture and Livestock 2023 is new.
+Leading Harvest is working with the ANSI National Accreditation Board (ANAB-ANSI) to develop an accreditation program for certification bodies specific for the Leading Harvest Farmland Management Standard - Pasture and Livestock 2023.
+Given the desire to begin certifications to the Leading Harvest Farmland Management Standard - Pasture and Livestock 2023 as soon as possible and prior to ANAB accreditation procedures being developed, Leading Harvest recognizes certifications conducted by certification bodies that meet the following requirements:

-Accreditation by ANAB to conduct ISO 14001 Environmental Management Systems certifications or certification bodies that have been accredited for specific standards that are also based on land management, such as The American Tree Farm System or the Sustainable Forestry Initiative.
+Accreditation by ANAB to conduct ISO 14001 Environmental Management Systems certifications or certification bodies that have been accredited for specific standards that are also based on land management.
 In addition, certification bodies with accreditation or credentialing from other organizations may be used if approved in advance by Leading Harvest.
-All certification bodies must be approved by Leading Harvest before conducting certifications to the Leading Harvest Farmland Management Standard 2020.
+All certification bodies must be approved by Leading Harvest before conducting certifications to the Leading Harvest Farmland Management Standard - Pasture and Livestock 2023.

-Once the accreditation process has been established by ANAB, certification bodies will be allotted one year to complete the accreditation process.
-All audits and certifications shall be done by certification bodies accredited for the Leading Harvest Farmland Management Program 2020 one year after the process has been established by ANAB.
+Once the accreditation process has been established by ANAB and provisional approval has been granted by Leading Harvest, certification bodies will be allotted eighteen months to complete the accreditation process.
+All audits and certifications shall be done by certification bodies accredited for the Leading Harvest Farmland Management Standard - Pasture and Livestock 2023 eighteen months after the process has been established by ANAB.